OleGustavDahlJohnsen/concordia-manifest/README.md

+The Concordia Project
+A Master Blueprint for a New Era of Symbiotic Intelligence

+“The longest journey is the journey inwards.” – Dag Hammarskjöld

 Live Project Hub & Interactive Overview

 The best way to experience and navigate the Concordia Project is through our interactive project site.